-Community members, students, faculty, staff and guests have a duty to report all crimes and public safety related incidents in a timely manner (unless they are a mental health professional serving in that capacity) to 1) the security team noted below and to 2) the AVPESS and 3) the DCCD.
+Community members, students, faculty, staff and guests have a duty to report all crimes and public safety related incidents in a timely manner (unless they are a mental health professional serving in that capacity) to 1) the security team noted below and to 2) the Facilities Manager.
 Information on student behavioral violations are reported to the Assistant Vice President of Enrollment and Student Services per University policy for follow up.
-The University does not have a campus police department and thus we encourage you to contact both the University (via the individuals below) and the appropriate security team.
+The University does not have a campus police department and thus we encourage contacting both the University (via the individuals below) and the appropriate security team.